 With predictive analysis, route optimization becomes easy.
 Irrespective of the mode of transport used, predictive analysis helps minimize the risks by calculating the exact conditions that enable real-time adjustments, deliver cost efficiencies and satisfy customers.

 With all stakeholders under one umbrella and interconnected, it becomes easy to immediately notify about a delay or any rejection or approval.
 Any milestone or occurrence is notified accordingly to all stakeholders as soon as the event happens.
 Besides that, even market insights, the trends about customer preferences and buying patterns are also obtained.

 Final mile delivery

-Simplifying the last-mile delivery in a supply chain can save upto 25% of the overall delivery cost for the customer.
-Using route optimization tools like GPS, RFID on the vehicles and use of smart gadgets allows maximum optimization on your delivery strategy.
+Simplifying the last-mile delivery in a supply chain can save up to 25% of the overall delivery cost for the customer.
+Using route optimization tools like GPS, RFID on the vehicles and the use of smart gadgets allows for maximum optimization on your delivery strategy.

-Predictive analysis has come a long way, and with the availability of centralised data (accurate and free from errors), it has become easy to make sound business decisions.
-This pro-active approach also helps define strategies in the long run by understanding the business logic.
+Predictive analysis has come a long way, and with the availability of centralized data (accurate and free from errors), it has become easy to make sound business decisions.
+This proactive approach also helps define strategies in the long run by understanding the business logic.
 This is definitely the next big thing in supply chain management.
-3PL companies like 20Cube Logistics’s “MyHubPlus” is making use of predictive analytics, helping customers business thrive.
+3PL companies like 20Cube Logistics’s “MyHubPlus” is making use of predictive analytics, helping customers’ business thrive.